 If you are dead set against wrapping them with foil for whatever reason, just don’t then — knowing your potatoes won’t be as moist and may seem a bit dried out.

 Can This Recipe Be Prepped in Advance?

 Yes!
 After you’ve finished slow cooking your baked potatoes, you can keep them in the slow cooker on the warm setting for up to 3 hours after cooking.

 This is perfect for parties or events like Thanksgiving, Christmas, Easter, or any type of holiday meal where you are trying to time your sides with the main course and if it’s a big main, such as a whole turkey, the cooking time can vary.
 At least you know your slow cooker baked potato side dish will be ready and can wait.

-This is a nice way to enjoy the taste of oven-baked potatoes but in warmer months when you don’t want to turn on your oven and heat up your house.
+This is also nice way to enjoy the taste of oven-baked potatoes but in warmer months when you don’t want to turn on your oven and heat up your house.

-I like to serve them with plenty of butter, more salt and pepper, and if you’re into it add some shredded cheese, bacon bits, sour cream, chives or whatever you like on your baked potatoes.
+I like to serve slow cooker potatoes with plenty of butter, more salt and pepper, and if you’re into it add some shredded cheese, bacon bits, sour cream, chives or whatever you like on your baked potatoes.

 While you’re at it, you can make a baked potato bar with these eight perfectly slow cooked potatoes!

 Extra potatoes will keep whole, sliced, or diced airtight in the fridge for up to 5 days or in the freezer for up to 3 months.